tanakhcc/critic/README.md

 - When changing a manuscript name, a manual page reload is required to refetch the manuscript name from the server - the name in the left-hand MS-list will not be updated until then

 # TODOs - next
-## fix directory traversal attacks when building PathBufs and such

 ## Should render XMl nicely for the XML editor start value

 ## Allow changing MS language in admin interface